COVID-19 Vaccines and Testing

 The Pfizer vaccine is approved for individuals 16 and older.
-The Moderna vaccine has been approved for individuals 18 and older.
-None of the vaccines have been approved for children as of right now, but there are clinical trials for children that are currently ongoing.
+The Moderna and Johnson & Johnson vaccines have been approved for individuals 18 and older.
+None of the vaccines have been approved for children under 16 as of right now, but there are clinical trials for children that are currently ongoing.

 Do I still need to get a flu shot?